MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 ### References
 The use of identifiers is a central component of all entities; every entity must be uniquely identified with an identifier.

 Using identifiers allows any entity to be included either by reference or by inclusion; the decision is left to the application.
-Where only an identifier is included in a payload the presumption is the receiving party can make a follow up request if it needs more detailed information.
+Where only an identifier is included in a payload the presumption is the receiving party can make a follow up request using the reference identifier if it needs more detailed information.

-Which of the two methods to use (identifier vs full data) will differ across applications and workflows, thinking about things like latency (or even availability) of identifier resolution, caching behavior in applications, etc.  It is always possible to send full data for any entity to any depth, with the usual warnings about the size of the data and th fact that it is graph-based.
+Which of the two methods to use (identifier vs full data) will differ across applications and workflows, thinking about things like latency (or even availability) of identifier resolution, caching behavior in applications, etc.  It is always possible to send full data for any entity to any depth, with the usual warnings about the size of the data and the fact that it is graph-based.

 The example below shows a Narrative Location, where the Location itself is only referenced by its identifier.
 A client receiving this could then make a request using the Location's identifier to get the full set of attributes.